ace-dent/pngslim/README.md

 ---

-For advanced users please tweak the script to your needs.
+For advanced users, please tweak the script parameters to your needs.

-- `HuffmanTrials`: When adjusting the number of Huffman blocks, the number of consecutive failed attempts to reduce file size, before quitting the trial.
-From testing 15 (default) works great, with higher numbers giving little benefit.
-For faster processing reduce to 2.

 - `RandomTableTrials` : Number of trials with randomized Huffman tables (default 100).
 To squeeze out a few extra bytes set to 500.
 For fast processing set to 1.